estallio/react-native-audio-exoplayer/README.md

-# Changes since fork:
+#### Changes since fork:

-- Can play local files on Android - Swapped out RawDataSource with DefaultDataSource.
+- Feb.
+2020:
+  - Fixed a bug where local files on android are not played properly.
+For this, `RawDataSource` was swapped with `DefaultDataSource` in the library file.

 # react-native-audio-exoplayer